 We are keen to support you over the two years in which you are engaged in studying for your Graduate Diploma in Teaching (Secondary) programme.
-There will be two meetings a semester which you are expected to attend.
+There will be one meeting per semester (well-signalled in advance) which you are expected to attend.
 Details will follow by email.